saumyasinha/learning-via-human-feedback/FaceClassifier/README.md

 - The `predict.py` does all the pre-processing for you and will print and return a dictionary mapping the class names to their probabilities from the sigmoid layer.

-- Images are available at this link: [insert link here](https://drive.google.com/open?id=1-3wFHSnP0VtUAVvUaOxV0nafMlp4AeH1)
+- Images are available at [this link](https://drive.google.com/open?id=1-3wFHSnP0VtUAVvUaOxV0nafMlp4AeH1)
 - Use `python3 predict.py --help` to view the command line arguments in detail.